 With so many opportunities, the biggest challenge can be knowing where to start.
 Regardless of which path you decide to take, you need to make yourself aware of the multitude of free resources and where to find them.
 From there, you’ll have some data to get an idea of which foreign markets show promise.

 Your first stop is checking in with the U.S. Commercial Service and finding your local office.
 Your rep will be a tremendous asset and can inform you of other free and low-cost resources like the Small Business Association, your state development agency, the Export-Import Bank, and your District Export Council.

-To start, sign up for a free Google AdWords account.
+To start, sign up for a free Google Ads account.
 You’ll need to put in a credit card, but you never need to spend any money with them.
 This will give you access to their Keyword Planner.
-Here you can enter keyword phrases or just your website to find out how often people are searching for what you’re selling in various countries and regions.
+Here you can enter keyword phrases or just your website to find out how often people are searching for what you’re selling.

-If there’s decent search volume, you can take a next step of sharing these results with your local USCS to get a country assessment or utilize search advertising professionals (like us?) to run a small test campaign to reach new prospects.
-Not only will this test campaign give you a better idea what success you might have in a given country, you can also apply your findings to your SEO strategy and optimize your site for organic search users.
+If there’s a decent search volume, you can take the next step of sharing these results with your local USCS to get a country assessment or utilize search advertising professionals (like us?) to run a small test campaign to reach new prospects.
+Not only will this test campaign give you a better idea of what success you might have in a given country, but you can also apply your findings to your SEO strategy and optimize your site for organic search users.

 The fact is that most exporters don’t export to more than one country.
-So even if you are already conducting international business, using search marketing is a great option to tap into newer markets.
+So even if you are already conducting international business, digital marketing for exporters is a great option.
+You’ll be able to tap into newer markets for the first time.
 All it takes is the willingness to explore your options and leaning on expert consultants to properly use these tools.

 ADVANCED TACTICS TO GENERATE FOREIGN SALES ONLINE